Pushpa Kamal Dahal: Third premiership

 Pushpa Kamal Dahal was appointed prime minister for the third time on 25 December 2022, following the 2022 Nepalese general election.
 He won the vote of confidence in the House on 10 January 2023 after 268 out of the present 270 members voted in favor of him.

 Following Dahal's support for the candidature of Ram Chandra Poudel in the presidential election, the CPN (UML) withdrew its support from the government, and Dahal again joined hands with the Congress to revive the pre-election alliance.

 Dahal condemned the actions of Hamas during the Gaza war, but also expressed support for Palestine and spoke in favor of a ceasefire, saying "we support the oppressed, those who deserve independence.
 We support Palestine".

 On 4 March 2024, Dahal ended his coalition with the Nepali Congress and formed a new coalition with the CPN (UML) and other smaller parties.
 On 3 July however, the CPN (UML) left its coalition with Dahal and formed a coalition instead with the Nepali Congress.
 On 12 July, Dahal lost a vote of confidence in the House after 194 out of the present 258 members voted against his favour leading to the end of his third tenure as prime minister.

 Personal life

 In 1969, Dahal married Sita Poudel (5 July 1954 – 12 July 2023) when he was fifteen.
 They had three daughters (including Renu Dahal) and a son.

 In keeping with Marxist ideology, Dahal is an atheist, having stopped practicing Hinduism in his teenage years.

+His house in the Chitwan District was torched by protesters during the 2025 Nepalese Gen Z protests.